Bhimeshwar: Geography

 The Khimti Khola drains down from a region of five lakes called Panch Pokhari.
 They have a specific place in legend and go by the names of Mohi (buttermilk), Jata (hair), Dudh (milk), Bahula (insane), and Bhut (ghost).
-People believe that if one bathes in Bahula Pokhari one will become insane, whereas the Ghost Lake cannot bear the smell of human perspiration and will pull one inside its murky waters to a certain death if you as much as venture near it.
+It is believed that if one bathes in Bahula Pokhari one will become insane, whereas the Ghost Lake cannot bear the smell of human perspiration and will pull one inside its murky waters to a certain death if you as much as venture near it.
 The Khimti Khola joins the Tama Koshi, as do the Khare Khola and Rolwaling Khola to the northeast and the Sangawati, Dolti and Charnewati Kholas to the west.

 The riverine valleys open out into massive volcanic folds.
 Sub-tropical settlements on the banks of rivers boast banana trees, guava, and an abundance of fish.
 Above the banks hover the terraced fields of paddy, make, wheat, and millet.

-Between Bhimeshwar and Jiri the road descends to 845 metres and is bordered by plantations of sugar-cane.
+Between Bhimeshwor and Jiri the road descends to 845 metres and is bordered by plantations of sugar-cane.
 Above these slopes are forests of dark oak, fir and pine, interspersed with tangles of bracken and fem all in the embrace of clinging orchids and coloured in the springtime by the rhododendrons, the national flower of Nepal.

 Mosses cling to the shaded rocks and in the forests are wild strawberries, loganberries, red berries and thyme.